rpede/tutorial-fullstack-ci/README.md

 Semantic versioning is used to specify a version of .NET.
 With `dotnet-version: "8.0.x"` we specify that we want the latest patch-release of .NET version 8.0.

+_.NET 8.0 was the newest version when this guide was originally made._

 ## See it in "Action"